mmuller88/mmblog/content/ADF-App-eng/index.md

 http://localhost:8080/share/   Good old Share
 ```

-At the time of article creation I get a strange error because of the GoogleDocs module on my Windows PC.
+When I started writing this article I got a strange error because of the GoogleDocs module on my Windows PC.
 I'm sure I didn't get it on my MacBook.
 I confidently ignore this error.
 If you dear reader, however, knows why, I would be happy to receive a private message with an explanation.

 To cleanly shutdown the deployment simply use the following command: